William758/ContentDisabler/README.md

 # ContentDisabler

-This is a last resort for disabling thing in the game, you should use the config from source mod if available.
+This is a last resort for disabling things in the game, you should use the config from source mod if available.

 # Items and Equipment